Make an appointment now.

-Research has shown that decreasing overall inflammation in the body with omega-3 oils help decrease overall pain (Kremer et al, The Lancet, 1985).
+Research has shown that decreasing overall inflammation in the body with omega-3 oils helps decrease overall pain (Kremer et al., The Lancet, 1985).
 There have even been studies that link omega-3’s to longer lifespans.
-A new study in JAMA echos the later.
+A new study in JAMA echos the latter.

 Conclusion Among this cohort of patients with coronary artery disease, there was an inverse relationship between baseline blood levels of marine omega-3 fatty acids and the rate of telomere shortening over 5 years.